rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 pip install -r ~/.ansible/collections/ansible_collections/azure/azcollection/requirements-azure.txt
 ```

-NOTE: this is prepared for use a virtualenv and not mess with our own python packages within our system.
-Ready to use whenever is needed with all the packages included to deploy or use Ansible modules for Azure.
+NOTE: this is prepared to use a virtualenv and not mess with our own python packages within our system.
+Ready to use whenever needed with all the packages included to deploy or use Ansible modules for Azure.

 * Generate a Vault-File with the credentials of Azure and OCP4 PullSecret: